-High-grade gliomas are fast growing and aggressive tumors that may require treatment with a combination of surgery, radiotherapy and chemotherapy.
+High-grade gliomas, on the other hand, are fast-growing and aggressive tumors that may require treatment with a combination of surgery, radiotherapy, and chemotherapy.
 Those with high-grade tumors generally have a poor outcome due to the high rates of recurrence.

-Aside from the grade of the brain tumor, the treatment a person receives will depend on the following factors:
+Aside from the grade of the brain tumor, the treatment a person receives will also depend on the following factors:

 - The position of the tumor

 - The effects of the tumor on overall health and wellbeing

 The treatment for gliomas involves a team of individuals from multiple disciplines including neurosurgeons, radiotherapists, neuro-oncologists, and pathologists.

 As low-grade gliomas can sometimes grow very slowly, treatment may not be required immediately after the diagnosis, unless the tumor is causing symptoms.